SupplyChainSandbox/supplychainsandbox.github.io/README.md

 We have games!
 * [Supply Chain Jenga](https://docs.google.com/spreadsheets/d/1RXn6B1aBbPCP7gQZA-sDUOTj-nGsNMWdej_1oE3x54s/edit#gid=2135077036) - The tower game you love and fear, with new gameplay and rules!
 * [Supply Chain Sprint](http://supplychainsprint.com/) - A classic 8-bit game, updated to reflect the relay race that is modern supply chains.
+* [Beer Game App](https://beergameapp.com/) - There are several online variations on the classic MIT [Beer Supply Chain Game](https://en.wikipedia.org/wiki/Beer_distribution_game).
+This is our favorite, others are linked below.

 # Supply Chain Principles
 [Software in the Supply Chain Era](https://www.atlanticcouncil.org/in-depth-research-reports/issue-brief/supply-chain-in-the-software-era/)